Mediatek-Cloud/mcs-resources/content/en/key_concept/README.md

 This data channel enables a Display and Controller data channel to be combined, where there is a logical relationship between the two.
 For example, as between the data from a temperature sensor and the control settings for an air conditioning unit.

-### Data Types
+### Data Channel Types

-Each Data Channel can hold one of seven types of data:
+MCS provides following data channels to control the devices or display the data points.

 - **ON/OFF** — this data type represents a switch and enables the user to activate or deactivate a component of the device, such as turning a light on or off.